DavidJCobb/DovahKit/native/src/DovahKit/editor/subsystems/worldinput2/_docs/spec.md

       1. For every input <var>Input</var> in <var>TerminalInputs</var>:
          1. Let <var>CurrentClaim</var> be InputControl's current-frame claim.
          2. If <var>CurrentClaim</var> has a specificity lower than <var>Specificity</var>:
-            1. Set <var>CurrentClaim</var>'s specificity to <var>Specificity</var>.[^19]
+            1. Set <var>CurrentClaim</var>'s specificity to <var>Specificity</var>.[^20]
             1. Set <var>CurrentClaim</var>'s timestamp to <var>CurrentTimestamp</var>.

+[^17]: By making this exception, we allow the user to bind actions directly to range constraints, e.g. binding "Turn Camera" to an Xbox controller's right stick without the need for any buttons to be pressed.
+Of course, this only actually works if the button press type used for the bind is Hold.
-[^17]: This case ensures that if a non-zero number of buttons are currently down, but all of them went down prior to the input sequence's last advancement time, then interruption checks will skip all of them.
+[^18]: This case ensures that if a non-zero number of buttons are currently down, but all of them went down prior to the input sequence's last advancement time, then interruption checks will skip all of them.
-[^18]: This is done unconditionally; we want to overwrite the last advancement time even if <var>ResultDownTimestamp</var> precedes it.
+[^19]: This is done unconditionally; we want to overwrite the last advancement time even if <var>ResultDownTimestamp</var> precedes it.
 This is because if the user releases some keys in a concurrent input sequence group, they effectively "rewind" back through the group.
-[^19]: We don't need to avoid claiming the inputs that were released on the current frame, as our pending claim will be discarded rather than applied if the inputs are still not down on the next frame.
+[^20]: We don't need to avoid claiming the inputs that were released on the current frame, as our pending claim will be discarded rather than applied if the inputs are still not down on the next frame.

 ### Clear all progress
 In order to clear all progress for an input sequence: